ShehryarGondal1/Maven_Analytics_Parental_Policies_Dashboard/README.md

 Parental leave policies can have a significant impact on the well-being and career trajectories of working parents.
 However, access to paid parental leave varies widely across different industries and employers.
 To shed light on this issue, we have compiled a dataset containing information on the paid and unpaid weeks off offered by 1,601 companies as part of their maternity and paternity leave policies.

-Each record in the dataset corresponds to a different company, and includes the company's name and industry as well as the number of weeks of paid and unpaid leave they offer to new parents.
-The data was crowdsourced from various online sources and is current as of [insert date].
-This dataset can be a valuable resource for researchers, policymakers, and anyone interested in understanding the landscape of parental leave policies in different industries and companies.

 ## Project Flow Steps

 * <p><a href="#link1">Business Requirement Document & Data Gathering</a></p>